Heisenburgirs/gream/README.md

 # Gream

 ## Getting started

 Yarn & Yarn dev to get started.

+## Testing

+Setup connection to your localhost using ngrok http 3000

 ## Description
-Stream $G tokens to anyone using Minipay
+Stream $G tokens to anyone using Minipay.

-## Network
-To change network, simply set <CHAIN_CONFIG_TYPE>("YOUR_NETWORK_HERE") to your desired network.
-Available networks are in /config/chainConfig.

-## Roadmap
-Integrate determenistic wallets fully & deploy app on Celo, among other networks, once EntryPoint & Bundlers become available.

-## Project status
-Working progress.